CMSC2026/cmsc2026.github.io/_pages/call.md

 ## Accepted Contributions
 For all accepted contributions, we expect at least one author to attend the conference to present it.
-Given the creative nature of CMSC, you will have a free choice how to present your work, as long as it fits the schedule and conference locations.
-We encourage authors to contact the organizers before the submissions for inquieres about special requirememnts of the presenation.
+Given the creative nature of CMSC, you will have a free choice of how to present your work, as long as it fits the schedule and conference locations.
+We encourage authors to contact the organizers before the submission for inquiries about special requirements of the presentation.
-Possible formats are: a traditional plenary conference talk, a video showing, a live performance, an installation, a test session for an educational activity (with other participants as test subjects), and more.
+Possible formats are: a traditional plenary conference talk, a video showing a live performance, an installation of limited size, a test session for an educational activity (with other participants as test subjects), and more.

 ## Submission Guidelines
-All contributions (papers and posters) will be submitted through the Microsoft CMT platform unsing LNCS templates.
+All contributions (papers and posters) will be submitted through the Microsoft CMT platform using LNCS templates.
 More details will be posted soon.

 ### Standard Paper Requirements
 Submissions must be formatted according to the Springer LNCS style guidelines using LaTeX.
 The maximum length of the paper (including references, but excluding the optional appendix) is 12 pages; the minimum length is 4 pages.
 The length of the abstract should be 200-300 words.